Aadniz/Vim-Jetbrains-Deployment/README.md

 1. First you need to cd to the directory where the project is located. (.idea folder needs to be in this directory) Open vim.
 2. Validate if all the files in .idea folder is found, do `:call JB_SFTP_Enabled_Status()`
+3. Then you need to generate the config by doing `:call JB_SFTP_GenerateConfig()`
-3. Then, you need to setup generate a ssh key identity file, this will be asked automatically anyways, but you can do it manually with `:call JB_SFTP_GenerateSSHKeyFile()`
+5. You need to setup generate a ssh key identity file, this will be asked automatically anyways, but you can do it manually with `:call JB_SFTP_GenerateSSHKeyFile()`
-4. Then, you can sync all hashsums for both directories locally and remote, do `:call JB_SFTP_SyncAll_sha256sum()` (This will lag for several minutes, maybe even an hour sadly, Haven't made any progress bar on this)
+5. Then, you can sync all hashsums for both directories locally and remote, do `:call JB_SFTP_SyncAll_sha256sum()` (This will lag for several minutes, maybe even an hour sadly, Haven't made any progress bar on this)

 ## Mapping example